pedrosaunu/awesome-safety-critical-ai/README.md

 ## Contributions

-If you'd like to contribute to this repository, please read our [guidelines](CONTRIBUTING.md).
+If you'd like to contribute to this repository, please read our **guidelines** first.

 We welcome [issues](https://github.com/JGalego/awesome-safety-critical-ai/issues) and [pull requests](https://github.com/JGalego/awesome-safety-critical-ai/pulls)!